 I am awed at how they not only endure this grueling schedule but embrace every single moment of it.
 They came home every night either dressed their American Girl dolls as the cast of the Nutcracker and reenacted the ballet or they played the Marinsky Nutcracker on-demand and danced along.
 How they had the energy, I will never know but they thrive in this environment.
 I’m exhausted just from driving them, I can’t imagine how tired I’d be if I were actually dancing every day.

-The thing with ballet, and any ballet mom will tell you this, is that it takes an inordinate amount of discipline and dedication, especially when you are in those transition years between a child and a young woman.
+The thing with ballet and any ballet mom will tell you this, is that it takes an inordinate amount of discipline and dedication, especially when you are in those transition years between a child and a young woman.
 That is where my girls are at.
 Bella is at ballet 5 days a week and she loves every single moment.
 She is excited to go there; to dance and to be with her friends.
 It’s taken me 9 years but I finally realized that dance is not something you do, it’s a way of life.

-This year, Gabi was an angle for the second year and Bella was the lead soldier in the brigade and the biggest bonbon.
+This year, Gabi was an angel for the second year and Bella was the lead soldier in the brigade and the biggest bonbon.
 Both girls did an amazing job and I’m not just saying that as their mom, I’m saying that as an avid ballet enthusiast.

-The one thing that I will never forget about this year’s Nutcracker is not the backstage drama (which there is always plenty of), the difficulty of quick change make-up and costume changes or even the sheer coma like exhaustion we all succumb to during Nutcracker season, no the thing I will never forget is seeing my daughters’ faces light up as soon as the music begins to swell.
+The one thing that I will never forget about this year’s Nutcracker is not the backstage drama (which there is always plenty of), the difficulty of quick change make-up and costume changes or even the sheer coma-like exhaustion we all succumb to during Nutcracker season, no the thing I will never forget is seeing my daughters’ faces light up as soon as the music begins to swell.

 First, let me preface this by saying that every time that I see my daughters’ perform, I get a little misty eyed.
 I’m a mom, that’s what you do when you see them growing up right before your eyes.
 However, I don’t normally get so choked up that the tears linger long after the show is over.
 That happened to me this year.